 Run the code to see the result in cell C3.

 We got the result as 4.
-Since the city name “Bangalore” appearing in cell A1, A4, A7, and A10 VBA COUNTIF function returned the result as 4.
+Since the city name “Bangalore” appearing in cell A1, A4, A7, and A10 VBA COUNTIF function returned the product as 4.

-If you can see VBA code has returned only the result of the formula, we don’t get to see the formula in the formula bar.
+If you can see VBA code has returned only the result of the formula, we don’t get to know the procedure in the formula bar.

-To arrive the formula we need to write the code slightly differently.
+To arrive at the formula, we need to write the code slightly differently.
 Below is the code for you to apply the formula itself to the cell.